reid-lalli/bluesky-toxicity-analysis/README.md

 ## Acknowledgments

-- BlueSky team for maintaining an open API
+- Bluesky team for maintaining an open API
 - Hugging Face for the `unitary/unbiased-toxic-roberta` model
 - Oxy Swim & Dive team for always being there to support :)
 - Meiqing Zhang, Justin Li, and the Occidental Computer Science program for making this available